 Describe the steps taken to resolve the violation(s), and the anticipated resolution date: During the 6-4-2019 CDPHE sanitary survey inspection a F318 violation was identified which states the Supplier has not performed the required storage tank inspections.
 This is a violation of Regulation 11, Section 11.28(4)(b)(ii) Inadequately maintained storage tanks, identified through inspections, may allow contaminants or disease-causing organisms to enter the drinking water, which can cause diarrhea, nausea, cramps, and associated headaches.
-We did notify you on the 2021 CCR of this tank violation but we neglected to include the required CDPHE language listed above so we are required to notify you again that the water storage tank plan was complete and submitted to CDPHE 11-12-2020.
+We did notify you on the 2021 CCR of this tank violation but we neglected to include the required CDPHE language listed above on the CCR so we were required to notify you again in 2022 that the water storage tank plan was complete and submitted to CDPHE 11-12-2020.
 A comprehensive tank inspection was performed 11-12-2020.
+The East tank was refurbished in 2022.
+This violation is still in effect because CDPHE requires a hand or direct mail delivery of this notice which we are doing with this 2023 CCR to close out this violation.